So you want to submit to The Kerux? That’s great! There are just a few simple rules we ask you to follow to make our lives a little easier.

 Theological Reflection—Heard a good sermon?
 Had a good insight into scripture yourself?
 Of course you have, you’re in seminary!
 Why don’t you share it with the community?

 Review—Books, movies, music, shows, concerts, restaurants.
 Review them and give the Seminary community a heads up.

-Second, identify yourself.
+Third, identify yourself.
 Include your name and date of graduation or your position in the Seminary.
 If you believe you have a good reason for anonymity, explain that to us and we’ll evaluate your claim.
 Additionally, remember we are a community of Christians—this does not mean that you can’t express a negative opinion, but it does mean that you should express it in as loving and just a way as possible.

 Important note: At The Kerux, we are tolerant of many things, but these we will not tolerate:

 - Openly hostile language, especially when directed at God, the Bible, the Church, the CRC, Calvin Theological Seminary, and any member of the Seminary

 - Slurs against any person or people group.